 For items not fully dedicated to the child care space, a 35% reimbursement rate would be applied.

 Is there a format for the budget worksheet portion of the application and what must be included?

+There is an excel budget template on the grant website and provided in Iowagrants.gov.

 We need to take out plastered walls and replaced with dry wall, so somewhat minor remodeling in the play area.